rmajunior/AliceVision/CONTRIBUTING.md

 1. If it is an important change, we recommend you to discuss it on the mailing-list before starting implementation.
-This ensure that the development is aligned with other developpements already started and will be efficiently integrated.
+This ensure that the development is aligned with other developments already started and will be efficiently integrated.

 2. Create the corresponding issues.